Carrie Underwood Looks Like Beautiful Ski Pro On ‘Wonderful’ Getaway To Vail

 The past few days have been wonderful!
 They were days full of incredible skiing, laughs, a few falls and fellowship.
 We got to watch the kids try new things and succeed…and we even did some of that ourselves!
 If anyone ever needs a ski instructor in Vail, I HIGHLY recommend Joey Roberts @mountainyogavail !
 She’s the best!
 And @ruth.demuth65 did wonders with the kids!
 Thanks, Vail, for the best vacay! ❄️⛷❤️ #skivacation #sparkles #WatchOutForThatBridge #Blizzard #WheresChrisAndBonnie #FallLine #MikeSkisInAStraightLine

-The post has only been live on her page for a short time but it’s already earning her a ton of attention from fans with over 24,000 likes in addition to well over 100 comments.
-Some fans commented on the post to let Underwood know that they were jealous of her trip while many others raved over her beauty.
+The post has only been live on her page for a short time but it’s already earning her a ton of attention from fans with over 24,000 likes, in addition to well over 100 comments.
+Some commented to let Underwood know that they were jealous of her trip while many others raved over her beauty.
 A few more had no words and opted to comment on the post using their choice of emoji.

 “I absolutely love Vail!
 It’s beautiful.
 Yahh for fun family vacay,” one fan gushed, adding a few red heart emoji to the end of the comment.